 Some of the more common causes of neck pain include:

-- Nerve compression from herniated disks, bone spurs, or cervical stenosis in the vertebrae of the neck can cause pain.
+Nerve compression from herniated discs, bone spurs, or cervical stenosis in the vertebrae of the neck can cause pain.

 Other causes of neck pain can include: